Dantallion420/Sun_moon_Project/README.md

 /database: Holds database migrations and seeds for easy setup.
 /config: Configuration files for Laravel and environment setup.
 /resources: Views and frontend resources such as CSS and JavaScript.

+To make an API request using the URL and API key for ipgeolocation.io's astronomy API, you can follow these steps:

+API Endpoint and Parameters:

+Construct the base URL for the API endpoint: https://api.ipgeolocation.io/astronomy.
+Append query parameters to this base URL for specific data:
+apiKey: Your unique API key obtained from ipgeolocation.io.
+date: The date for which you want astronomy data (e.g., current date).
+lat: Latitude coordinate for the location (e.g., user-defined or default).
+long: Longitude coordinate for the location (e.g., user-defined or default).

 Deployment Instructions:

 Clone the repository locally.